Autism Spectrum Disorder

 Autism Spectrum Disorder (ASD) is a neural developmental disability, which typically causes a person to have difficulty with social and communication skills.
 A child with ASD will often prefer to stick to a set of familiar activities, and will resist changes to daily routines.
 ASD is a wide-spectrum disorder, which means that no two people with Autism will have exactly the same symptoms or severity of symptoms.
 In this article we will review the symptoms of ASD, as well as how it is assessed and treated.

 Signs a Child May Have Autism Spectrum Disorder

 For a child to be diagnosed with Autism, there needs to be abnormalities with their interpersonal skills, as well as peculiar behaviours that are persistent across different scenarios in the child’s life.
 You, their teacher and/or other parents might observe a range of behaviours including:

-Language skills that are behind other children of their age.
+- Language skills that are well behind other children of their age.

-Using objects, such as a cup or DVD, to show what they want, or simply leading adults by the hand.
+- Using objects such as a cup or DVD, to show what they want, more than using spoken words.

 Assessment and Diagnosis

 Diagnosis is usually made by a Child Psychiatrist, Paediatrician or Psychologist.
-If you are Wellington-based and suspect your child has Autistic Spectrum Disorder, Wellington District Health Board’s Child Development Team is an ideal point of contact.
+If you suspect your child has Autistic Spectrum Disorder, your local District Health Board’s Child Development Team is an ideal point of contact.
 They are a multi-disciplinary team and will provide specialised assessments for your child before referring you to suitable experts for on-going support.

 The Role of Speech Therapy in Treatment

-In conclusion, there is no cure for Autism, but Doctors, Speech-Language Therapists, and Teachers can help kids learn to communicate and socialise better.
-Some Autistic children will progress through school and University, then lead full lives on their own.
+In conclusion, there is no cure for Autism, but Doctors, Speech-Language Therapists, and Teachers can help these individuals learn to communicate and socialise better.
+Some children with Autism will progress through school and University, then lead full lives on their own.
 Many will need some kind of help to achieve this, but with caring, professional support they will all have brighter futures!